-The biggest problem is that the number of passive sources of income does not say anything about their quality or the allocation of risk.
+The biggest problem is that the number of passive income sources does not say anything about their quality or the allocation of risk.

 If you can do a lot of things a little bit, then you’re not good at anything

-The first obvious problem is that if you can do a lot of things a little bit, then you’re not good at anything.
+The first obvious problem is that if you can do many things a little bit, you’re not good at anything.
 Behind this banal insight lies the fact that we humans are not made to master certain things perfectly.
-We can’t run fast, we can’t see well, we freeze quickly, and we depend on the community of others.
+We can’t run fast, we can’t see well, we freeze quickly, and we depend on others’ communities.

 In short: Humans can do everything a little bit, but actually, humans are beings full of limitations.
-From an evolutionary point of view, this has definite advantages, because it has enabled humans to adapt much better to nature and the environment.
+From an evolutionary perspective, this has definite advantages because it has enabled humans to adapt much better to nature and the environment.

-When it comes to standing out, however, our nature is disadvantageous because we need to act against our nature to become great in something.
+However, when it comes to standing out, our nature is disadvantageous because we need to act against our nature to become great in something.
 And I believe the necessity to act against own nature is a core problem for many people.
 The hunter-gatherer in ous says that the more income sources we build up, the better and safer it is for ous.

 More income streams do not automatically mean less risk

-Moreover, it does not mean that the risk for your total wealth or total assets decreases with each new passive income source.
+Moreover, it does not mean that your total wealth or total assets’ risk decreases with each new passive income source.
 A perfect example is an employee (active income) who invests part of his salary in shares of his company (passive income).

-He may think that he has a particularly good insight into the company.
-Besides, he believes that he knows precisely what great management is working there.
+He may think that he has particularly useful insight into the company.
+Besides, he believes that he knows precisely what excellent management is working there.
 And buying shares of the competition would be out of the question for reasons of conscience alone.